-Here’s the big problem I see – everyone has a background, poor lighting, and the basic web camera provides a poor image quality.
+The big problem I see is that everyone has a background, poor lighting, and the basic web camera provides a poor image quality.
 My suggestion was simple, eliminate the background.

 I suggest to Mary that she pretends you are one of the Brady Bunch kids.
 Each child had a square with a simple blue background.
-Now picture your last Zoom conference call and all the squares with poorly light backgrounds and all the distractions in full display.
+Now picture your last Zoom conference call, all the squares with poorly light backgrounds, and all the distractions in full display.

-Now when Mary presents a youth program, everyone could find her.
+Now when Mary presents a youth program, everyone can find her.
 Simply changing the background makes it easy to find Mary.

 How To Set Zoom Background To An Image